What are they, special rules?

 Back to Top Why the curfew?

 So everyone can get some sleep.
-Many of our monasteries or convents don't have dedicated full time receptionists, night porters; nuns or monks undertake this role, and they usually need to be up early for community life.
+Many of the monasteries or convents don't have dedicated full time receptionists, night porters; nuns or monks undertake this role, and they usually need to be up early for community life.

 Curfews if applicable are shown in the - 'Important Information' - section of every guest house Overview page.